aragon/hack/docs/guides-agent-app.md

    <img width="400" src="/docs/assets/agent-guide/agent-4.png">
 </p>

 P.S.
-If you need to look up the id of a vote, it's easy to find it from the UI.
+If you need to look up the id of a vote, look the vote up in the Voting app UI.
+You'll find the id in the top left corner (next to the hashtag).

-You can always find the id in the top left corner of any vote (next to the hashtag).
-For example in the image above, we can see that the id of the vote is 1 (inside the red circle).
+For example in the image above, the id of the vote is 1 (look inside the red circle).

 ## 4. Check permissions